+Having recently gone on two separate camping trips, I’ve had time to ponder what to do with that child crying in the backseat.
 Each camping trip was a five hour drive away from home, which was a bit much for our 17-month-old, even with a few stops.
-I wish I could say that he always was this docile:
+So I’ve collected these toddler activities road trip style!

 Hang soft toys from links within reach for interest, and so you can retrieve them easily when your baby throws them!

-- Sing.
+Sing.
 Bring a selection of CDs or make your own mix of songs on a CD or iPod to play for your kids!

-- Traveling toys.
+Traveling toys.
 Pack a special bag of “car toys” for the trip, include a few board books and sturdy, washable toys that can handle getting dropped over the side of the car seat.
 A lot!

 Count how many card, birds, cows you pass ( pick an object that is showing up with regularity and is familiar to your child.)

-- Felt boards.
+Felt boards.
 Create your own felt board by gluing a large piece of felt to a sturdy piece of cardboard.
 Then give your child felt shapes to stick to the felt board.
 You can create your own shapes or buy some precut shapes!
 Soft, quiet fun for the car ride!

 Bonus: I found a lot of great traveling with children tips and ideas on Mom’s Minivan site.